wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
-v1.41
+v1.42
+- Fix so Spammers also caught flooding is not double-notified to the user. v1.41
 - Fixed a bug in flood check code.
 - Increased max 'Flood Time' value to 900 seconds (equivalent to 15 minutes)